Sharifqc/python-jupyter-for-gis/README.md

     GDAL_DATA=/home/vagrant/anaconda3/share/gdal

-Log out (CTRL-d) and log back in for the change to take effect.
+Log out and log back in for the change to take effect.

-Unfortunately, the Folium library isnt part of Anaconda yet, so:
+Unfortunately, the Folium library isn't part of Anaconda yet, so:

     pip install folium